Nicolasopf/Hangman/README.md

 ## Example

-Run the game and you will get into a prompt that you will see a prompt as below:
+Run the game and you will get into a prompt that you will see as below:

 ```
 _ _ _ _ _ _ _ _ _